Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \subsection{Isomorphisms between spaces of Jacobi forms}

 In this subsection we use the embeddings of lattices to build two isomorphisms between the spaces of certain Jacobi forms.
-We denote by $J_{k,L,t}^{\w ,\Orth(L)}$ the space of weak Jacobi forms of weight $k$ and index $t$ for the lattice $L$ which are invariant under the action of the integral orthogonal group $\Orth(L)$.
+We denote by $J_{k,L,t}^{\w ,\Orth(L)}$ the space of weak Jacobi forms of weight $k$ and index $t$ for the lattice $L$ which are invariant under the integral orthogonal group $\Orth(L)$.
+The dual lattice of $L$ is denoted by $L^*$.

 We first consider the case of index $2$.
 Recall that the Nikulin's lattice is defined as (see \cite[Example 4.3]{GN18})

 where $(a_i,a_j)=2\delta_{ij}$, $(h,h)=4$.
 It is easy to check that $N_8$ is a sublattice of $E_8$.
 We then have